 Incoming data is broken down by the recording services, which is then sent forwards to be processed.
-To all data packets we attach an automaton which specifies and dictates the analysis it will undergo.
+To all data packets, we attach an automaton that specifies and dictates the analysis it will undergo.
 It contains a set of states, a collection of transitions between states, a start state and a collection of possible end states.

 Services that receive the packet are responsible for performing the analysis and then updating the automaton to the next state.
 No matter their state, all packets are picked up by a dispatcher service that routes them to the destination based on the current state of the automaton.
 This way we extracted the responsibility of knowing the next step in the pipeline from each microservice.

 And to achieve content-centric tracing, we only instrument the point where services change the state of the automaton.